pi-45-swift-fox/fancy-to-do/README.md

 ## Fancy Todo
     To Do Fancy API - a portofolio project for Hacktiv8 Phase 2.
-This app has:
-    RESTful endpoint for Todo CRUD Operation Used Technology:
+This app has RESTful endpoint for User and Todo Operation Used Technology:
         * Express Js
         * Sequelize
         * Postgres
         * Json Web Token
         * Bcrypt JSON Formated Response
+    When you create a new Todo, you will be notice on your authorized email on this app.
+This feature using technology:
+        * mailgun (limited recipients)

 ## RESTful endpoints
     * GET /todos